-- Support long-term monitoring, modeling, and synthesis activities to advance understanding of how stressors affect the ecosystems and associated natural resources that coastal communities and industries depend on.
+- Supporting long-term monitoring, modeling, and synthesis activities to advance understanding of how stressors affect the ecosystems and associated natural resources that coastal communities and industries depend on.

-- Improve mechanisms for data accessibility, interpretation, and synthesis to advance models of human and natural systems and their interactions.
+- Improving tools, methods, and mechanisms for data collection, accessibility, interpretation, and synthesis to advance models of human and natural systems and their interactions.

-- Support research and other activities that facilitate information exchange among scientists, decision makers, and other stakeholders to encourage holistic and regional approaches to complex challenges.
+- Supporting research and other activities that facilitate information exchange among scientists, decision makers, and other stakeholders to encourage holistic and regional approaches to complex challenges.

 Natural disasters, climate change impacts, and other stressors, such as those related to offshore oil and gas operations, present complex challenges to the health and well-being of coastal communities and to the integrity of the environments upon which they depend.
 In collaboration with others, the GRP supports the work of researchers, communities, and public- and private-sector actors to enhance the resilience of communities to the adverse impacts of environmental and economic stressors.

-- Strengthen the science and practice of resilience through research and capacity-building activities that account for the social, cultural, environmental, and health factors that influence a community’s ability to thrive.
+- Strengthening the science and practice of resilience through research and capacity-building activities that account for the social, cultural, environmental, and health factors that influence a community’s ability to thrive.

-- Improve the quality, accessibility, and use of information to minimize harm to individuals and communities from oil spills and similar stressors on health and well-being.
+- Improving the quality, accessibility, and use of information to minimize harm to individuals and communities from oil spills and similar stressors on health and well-being.

-- Support community-driven and scientific activities that examine and address complex coastal risks and trade-offs at the intersections of societal, environmental, and energy-related needs.
+- Supporting community-driven and scientific activities that examine and address complex coastal risks and trade-offs at the intersections of societal, environmental, and energy-related needs.

 Safer Offshore Energy Systems